 Remember to shop well this holiday season,Emilee Hill

 ** I’m extremely honored to be asked to write a special Christmas guest blog for the lovely and talented ladies of SHE Changes Everything.
-SHE is a wonderful and empowering movement started by four vivacious and passionate women who are dedicated to helping women live their best life- Sustainable, Healthy, and Ethical.
+SHE is a wonderful and empowering movement started by two sisters and passionate women who are dedicated to helping women live their best life- Sustainable, Healthy, and Ethical.

 You can find more reading inspiration over at Emilee's blog: Blonde Classic